 - Kate Weare, artistic director of Kate Weare Dance Company

 - Wendy Whelan, former principal dancer and current associate artistic director of the New York City Ballet

 - Ebony Williams, former dancer of Cedar Lake Contemporary Ballet, and dancer/choreographer for artists such as Rihanna, Fergie, Ciara, and Beyoncé*

 *Dance Division graduates

 Boston Conservatory's Dance Division has established partnerships with renowned institutions including the Royal Academy of Dance, the Ryan Seacrest Foundation, and the Radio City Rockettes.
 Learn more about these unique programs.

 Alumni of the Conservatory's contemporary dance performance program are actively shaping the field of dance.
 They are choreographing and directing their own companies, performing with leading national and international dance companies, are master teachers, and advocates and administrators for the art form.
 Notable alumni include:

 - Charles Patterson (B.F.A.
-'16, dance), current members of Complexions Contemporary Ballet, currently performing with Dallas Black Dance Theater
+'16, dance), former member of Complexions Contemporary Ballet, currently performing with Dallas Black Dance Theater

 - Larry Trice (B.F.A.
 '05, dance), former member of Hubbard Street Dance Chicago, currently in The Lion King on Broadway

 - Rebecca Rasmussen (B.F.A.
 '06, dance), Tsarra Bequette (B.F.A.
 '07, dance), Graci Meier (B.F.A.
 '10, dance), Catherine Jeager (B.F.A.
 '12, dance), and Evelyn Toh (B.F.A.
 '12, dance), current and former members of MOMIX